Champon

 Champon (ちゃんぽん, Chanpon), also known as Chanpon, is a noodle dish that is a regional cuisine of Nagasaki, Japan.
 There are different versions in Japan, Korea and China.
 The dish was inspired by Chinese cuisine.

 Champon is made by frying pork, seafood and vegetables with lard; a soup made with chicken and pig bones is then added.
 Ramen noodles made especially for champon are added and then boiled.
 Unlike other ramen dishes, only one pan is needed as the noodles are boiled in the soup.
 Depending on the season and the situation, the ingredients differ.
 Hence the taste and style may depend on the location and time of year.

 Although Nagasaki Champon is the best-known rendition, there are other variations found in Japan.
 Ankake no Champon is a soy-sauce based variant found in Tottori, Shimane Prefectures, as well as the city of Amagasaki in Hyōgo Prefecture.
 In the city of Akita, a version with miso broth is served, with the soup filling the bowl almost to the point of overflowing.

-In Okinawa, Champon is a rice dish where assorted vegetables, thinly-sliced meat (pork, luncheon meat or corned beef hash) and scrambled egg are fried and served on top of rice.
+In Okinawa, Champon is a rice dish where assorted vegetables, thinly sliced meat (pork, luncheon meat or corned beef hash) and scrambled egg are fried and served on top of rice.
 The Korean Jjamppong is a similar noodle dish with a spicy seafood broth, with similar origins as part of Korean Chinese cuisine.

 History

+Champon was created in the late nineteenth century by Chinese immigrant Chen Ping Shun (1873–1939) who hailed from Fuqing, a city under the jurisdiction of Fuzhou, the capital of Fujian province.
+It was first served by Four Seas House (四海楼, Shikairō), a Chinese restaurant founded in Nagasaki in 1899.
+According to the restaurant's website, this was based on a dish in Fujian cuisine, "tang rousi mian" (湯肉絲麵), more commonly known as rousi tangmian (肉丝汤面).
+However, some have cast doubt on this claim as the rousi tangmian originates not from Fujian but from Jiangnan.
+Furthermore, the champon bears far greater resemblance to Gangtou menmian (港頭燜麵), a dish native to Fuqing, than it does to rousi tangmian.